bardusco/opencode-conductor-bridge/README.md

 - `/conductor.status`: Check the progress of your tracks.
 - `/conductor.revert`: Revert a track or task.
 - `/conductor.bridge-update`: Update the bridge and its commands to the latest version.
+- `/conductor.uninstall`: Remove bridge commands from the current project.

 ## Maintenance